garden-io/garden/docs/reference/action-types/Test/exec.md

       # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
       # `.garden/artifacts`.
       target: .

+  # Maximum duration (in seconds) of the run's execution.
+  timeout: null
 ```

 ## Configuration Keys